-Situated 1,500 meters above sea level, Dalat is a hillside town in Vietnam surrounded by beautiful countryside.
+Situated 1,500 meters above sea level, Dalat is a hillside city in Vietnam surrounded by beautiful countryside.
 At the beginning of the 19th century, the city was still a relatively small town but it really flourished under French Colonialism when it became a popular resort for the wealthy rulers.
 This is evident from the abundance of french-style villas that remain scattered across the city.

 Dalat has been one of my favourite stops on my South East Asia backpacking trip, not least because the cooler climate was a much needed break from the sweltering heat across the rest of Vietnam.